rutomoda/keyboards/Ellipsis/README.md

 License and Warranty Disclaimer
 ===
-The Ellipsis case design and all its files are published and licensed under Creative Commons Attribution 4.0 International (CC BY 4.0).
+All designs and their corresponding files in this repository are published and licensed under Creative Commons Attribution 4.0 International (CC BY 4.0).
 See also: [https://creativecommons.org/licenses/by/4.0/]

 Use of the files for manufacturing is at own risk, no guarantee of any kind is provided!